New Studies Show Illinois Legalization Demand Cannot Be Met By Current Supply

 Currently, Illinois has roughly 50,000 registered, medical marijuana patients.
 Average sales are roughly 15,000 pounds per year, and that is with around 60% of registered patients buying in any given month.
 Going from 30,000 regular customers to millions of customers is a massive increase.
 If the supply is indeed unable to meet the demand, we could suddenly have a medical crisis where patients won’t have access to their medicine, or they’ll be forced to pay exorbitant prices.

-This is one of the greatest fears patient have, and could easily have the unintended effect of invigorating the illicit market, thus funneling tax revenue away from the state as people seek less desirable avenues for relief.
+This is one of the greatest fears patients have, and could easily have the unintended effect of invigorating the illicit market, thus funneling tax revenue away from the state as people seek less desirable avenues for relief.
 Adding insult to injury, in other states, there are efforts aimed at removing consumers’ ability to grow their own medicine.

 Those using cannabis for nausea from chemotherapy, TBI, MS, Fibromyalgia, etc. for example, would have compromised access to their medicine, and those with rare forms of childhood epilepsy requiring CBD for maintenance could be placed at a dangerous level of risk.3

-The most vulnerable patients would likely be forced to go back to more cost effective pharmaceuticals, regrettably reverting the progress they may have already made in reducing, or in some cases entirely eliminating their need for prescription medications.
+The most vulnerable patients would likely be forced to go back to more cost-effective pharmaceuticals, regrettably reverting the progress they may have already made in reducing, or in some cases entirely eliminating their need for prescription medications.
 Due to current federal laws, state dispensaries must buy their supply only from licensed growers within the state, some of which make up the MCAI.

 If you Grow, They Will Go: There is Plenty Opportunity For Everyone